nmslib/hnswlib/README.md

-# Hnsw - Approximate nearest neighbor search
+# HNSW - Approximate nearest neighbor search
 Paper code for the HNSW 200M SIFT experiment and a header-only C++ HNSW implementation with python bindings.

-NEW: Added simple python bindings with incremental construction (reusing some nmslib code, only L2 is now supported)
+NEW: Added simple python bindings with incremental construction

 #### Test reproduction steps: